emre-ozgun/emre-ozgun/README.md

-### Emre Ozgun
 Software Engineering student currently based in Istanbul.

 In the pursuit of mastering the JavaScript ecosystem.

 Aside from developing web applications, I keep myself busy with Creative Coding.